ibrahimmkhalid/ultralytics/docs/en/guides/model-deployment-options.md

 ## How to Select the Right Deployment Option for Your YOLO11 Model

 When it's time to deploy your YOLO11 model, selecting a suitable export format is very important.
-As outlined in the [Ultralytics YOLO11 Modes documentation](../modes/export.md#usage-examples), the model.export() function allows for converting your trained model into a variety of formats tailored to diverse environments and performance requirements.
+As outlined in the [SFDT_Ibrahim YOLO11 Modes documentation](../modes/export.md#usage-examples), the model.export() function allows for converting your trained model into a variety of formats tailored to diverse environments and performance requirements.

 The ideal format depends on your model's intended operational context, balancing speed, hardware constraints, and ease of integration.
 In the following section, we'll take a closer look at each export option, understanding when to choose each one.

 ### YOLO11's Deployment Options

 Let's walk through the different YOLO11 deployment options.
-For a detailed walkthrough of the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).
+For a detailed walkthrough of the export process, visit the [SFDT_Ibrahim documentation page on exporting](../modes/export.md).

 #### PyTorch

-PyTorch is an open-source machine learning library widely used for applications in [deep learning](https://www.ultralytics.com/glossary/deep-learning-dl) and [artificial intelligence](https://www.ultralytics.com/glossary/artificial-intelligence-ai).
+PyTorch is an open-source machine learning library widely used for applications in [deep learning](https://www.sfdt_ibrahim.com/glossary/deep-learning-dl) and [artificial intelligence](https://www.sfdt_ibrahim.com/glossary/artificial-intelligence-ai).
 It provides a high level of flexibility and speed, which has made it a favorite among researchers and developers.

 - **Performance Benchmarks**: PyTorch is known for its ease of use and flexibility, which may result in a slight trade-off in raw performance when compared to other frameworks that are more specialized and optimized.